diskoverdata/diskover-docs/source_files/install_diskover_web_linux_centos_and_rhel_install_diskover_web.md

 For more information: <a href=“https://hostadvice.com/how-to/how-to-install-mcrypt-on-centos-8/”>https://hostadvice.com/how-to/how-to-install-mcrypt-on-centos-8/</a>

-➡️ Make the following change in the **/etc/nginx/conf.d/diskover-web.conf**.
+🔴 &nbsp;Make the following change in the **/etc/nginx/conf.d/diskover-web.conf**.
 Change the following line from:
 ```
 fastcgi_pass unix:/var/run/php-fpm/php-fpm.sock;
 ```

-➡️ To:
+🔴 &nbsp;To:
 ```
 fastcgi_pass unix:/var/run/php-fpm/www.sock;
 ```

-➡️ Restart NGINX:
+🔴 &nbsp;Restart NGINX:
 ```
 systemctl restart nginx
 ```

-### Create a Test Web Page to Verify NGINX Configuration for Linux
+#### Create a Test Web Page to Verify NGINX Configuration for Linux

-➡️ The following will create a test page to verify if the NGINX Web server configuration is properly configured (independent of the Diskover-Web application):
+🔴 &nbsp;The following will create a test page to verify if the NGINX Web server configuration is properly configured (independent of the Diskover-Web application):
 ```
 vi /var/www/diskover-web/public/info.php
 ```

-➡️ Insert the following text:
+🔴 &nbsp;Insert the following text:
 ```
 <?php
 phpinfo();
 ```

-➡️ For CentOS 8.X / RHEL insert the following text:
+🔴 &nbsp;For CentOS 8.X / RHEL insert the following text:
 ```
 <?php
 phpinfo();